1. Hosts, services and agents

 In Checkmk, create the host for the SNMP device as described above, this time in the designated Network folder.

-In the host properties, in the Data sources box, check Checkmk Agent and select No agent.
+In the host properties, in the Monitoring agents box, check Checkmk agent / API integrations and select No API integration, no Checkmk agent.

-In the same Data sources box, check SNMP and select SNMP v2 or v3.
+In the same Monitoring agents box, check SNMP and select SNMP v2 or v3.

 If the Community is not

-public, under Data sources again activate the SNMP credentials entry, select SNMP community (SNMP Versions 1 and 2c) and enter the Community in the input field below.
+public, under Monitoring agents again activate the SNMP credentials entry, select SNMP community (SNMP Versions 1 and 2c) and enter the Community in the input field below.

 For the above last three points (4, 5, 6), the result should look like in the following screenshot: